So You Think We Are Overly Cautious? Nope. Here’s One Reason Why

 We’ve had several folks whose dogs cannot be vaccinated for one thing or another due to age, illness or allergy.
 In cases of health risk to a dog, we do allow owners to provide a “titer test” result showing that the dog has sufficient immunity.
 We require that it be provided along with a note from the vet detailing the health condition the dog that prevents it having a particular vaccine.

 - If you have a pet and your pet leaves your home and goes to any public spaces, make sure they are fully vaccinated – this includes public dog parks, airports or other transit terminals, daycare/boarding facilities or staying with any home-based dog care professional that has had other dogs in their home.

-- Before allowing your dog to interact with any dog that is not known to you, make sure you find out for sure that the dog has been fully vaccinated and is healthy; and if you are unable to make that determination, do not let your dog interact with that dog.
+- Before allowing your dog to interact with any dog that is not known to you, make sure you find out for sure the dog has been fully vaccinated and is healthy; and if you are unable to make that determination, do not let your dog interact with that dog.